ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/databases-list-view.markdown

 ![Figure 4.
 More Actions](images/database-actions-3.png "More Actions")

 1. **Pause indexing**
-   All indexes on this database will stop indexing.
+   All indexes on this database will pause indexing.
+   Indexing will be paused only on the __local node__ the browser is opened on.
-   Indexing will resume upon a restart to the server.
+   Indexing will __resume__ with either of the following:
+     * Click this button again ("Resume indexing")
+     * Restart the server.
+     * Reload the database (by disabling and then enabling the database state).
+     * Resume indexing from the client code.
+See [resume indexing](../../client-api/operations/maintenance/indexes/start-indexing).

 2. **Disable indexing**
-   All indexes on this database will stop indexing.
-   Indexing will **not** resume upon a restart to the server.
+   * Click 'Disable indexing' to disable all indexes on this database, on all nodes.
+   * After clicking, __for the change to be in effect__, the database must be re-loaded by either:
+      * Restart the server, or
+      * Disable/enable the database
+   * Indexing will remain __disabled__ after restarting the server or after disabling/enabling the database.
+   * To __enable__ indexing back click this button again ("Enable indexing").
+     And again, the database must be reloaded for the change to be in effect.

 3. **Compact database**
    Physically compact the database on disk.
 {PANEL/}

 {PANEL: Remote Database}